Convidicea Vaccine (Ad5-nCoV) Description

 July 20, 2020 - The Lancet published 'Immunogenicity and safety of a recombinant adenovirus type-5-vectored COVID-19 vaccine in healthy adults aged 18 years or older: a randomized, double-blind, placebo-controlled, phase 2 trial.
 The Ad5-vectored COVID-19 vaccine at 5 × 1010 viral particles is safe and induced significant immune responses in the majority of recipients after a single immunization.

-June 29, 2020 - China's military has received permission to use a COVID-19 vaccine candidate, Ad5-nCoV, which was developed by its research unit and CanSino Biologics after clinical trials proved it was safe and somewhat efficient.
+June 29, 2020 - China's military has received permission to use a COVID-19 vaccine candidate, Ad5-nCoV, developed by its research unit and CanSino Biologics after clinical trials proved it was safe and somewhat efficient.

 May 22, 2020 - The first human trial of a COVID-19 vaccine finds it is safe and induces a rapid immune response.
 "These results represent an important milestone.
 The trial demonstrates that a single dose of the new adenovirus type 5 vectored COVID-19 (Ad5-nCoV) vaccine produces virus-specific antibodies and T cells in 14 days, making it a potential candidate for further investigation", says Professor Wei Chen from the Beijing Institute of Biotechnology in Beijing, China.